ivmai/bdwgc/README.md

 from nonstandard places (e.g. from dynamic library data areas on a machine on which the collector doesn't already understand them.)
-On some machines, it may be desirable to set `GC_stackbottom` to a good approximation of the stack base.
-(This enhances code portability on HP PA machines, since there is no good way for the collector to compute this value.)
+On some machines, it may be desirable to set `GC_stackbottom` to a good approximation of the stack base (bottom).

 Client code may include "gc.h", which defines all of the following, plus many others.

   1. `GC_malloc(bytes)` - Allocate an object of a given size.
 Unlike malloc, the object is cleared before being returned to the user.  `GC_malloc` will